colettegallagher/project-iris/README.md

 ![Photo of the Iris in the data set](Iris.jpg)

-Fifty samples of each of the three species were measured.
+Fifty samples of each of the three species were analysed.
 Each of the 150 samples were measured, in centimetres, and recorded in five categories

 #### Categories
 1. Length of the Sepals